Dynamic Analysis (DAST)

 Select scan type

-| Scan Type | Action | Time required | Recommended Situation |
+| Scan Type | Action | Time required | Recommended situation |

 |---|---|---|---|

-| Baseline | action-baseline | 2~5 minutes | Basic inspection per PR |
+| Baseline | action-baseline | 2~5 minutes | Basic check per PR |

-| API Scan | action-api-scan | 5~15 minutes | OpenAPI When there is a specification |
+| API Scan | action-api-scan | 5~15 minutes | When an OpenAPI specification exists |

-| Full Scan | action-full-scan | 20 minutes+ | In-depth pre-release inspection |
+| Full Scan | action-full-scan | 20 minutes+ | In-depth pre-release check |

-Rules file settings
+Rules file configuration

 # zap-rules.tsv